frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/reference/backup.md

   - `--backup-path-conf` Set path for saving config file
   - `--backup-path-files` Set path for saving public file
   - `--backup-path-private-files` Set path for saving private file
+  - `--exclude` Specify the DocTypes to not backup seperated by commas
+  - `--include` Specify the DocTypes to backup seperated by commas

 ## Flags

+  - `--ignore-backup-conf` Ignore excludes/includes set in config
   - `--with-files` Take backup with private and public files
   - `--compress` Compress private and public files
   - `--verbose` Add verbosity